joemoose/dungeoneers.d20/docs/appendix-i.md

 	!!! info "Example"

-		Zathar sacrifices two animae.
+		Zathar sacrifices two anima.
 He can Harm one creature for 2d6 damage or two creatures for d6 damage each.

 - **SOUL SIGHT**